lijiayu0627/chat_bot/README.md

 # E-commerce Customer Service Chatbot
 ## Motivation
-E-commerce businesses often struggle with handling repetitive customer inquiries, which can be time-consuming and impact the customer experience.
+E-commerce businesses often struggle with handling repetitive customer inquiries, which can be time-consuming and impact the customer experiences.

 To solve this, I propose an AI-powered assistant designed for e-commerce, providing quick and accurate responses to improve customer service efficiency.